farcasterxyz/docs/docs/fundamentals/cast.md

 - `text` - the message from the user, which may contain up to 280 unicode characters
 - `replyParentMerkleRoot` - (optional) references the ancestor cast, if in a thread.

 Schemas are enforced at the client level, and clients may truncate or reject messages entirely if they do not conform to the schema.
-Other schema types can be proposed as protocol improvments — for example, a poll schema to allow users to run quick polls and collect responses from their followers.
+Other schema types can be proposed as protocol improvements — for example, a poll schema to allow users to run quick polls and collect responses from their followers.

 ### Making a text-short Cast